-1. Known NP constituents.
+- 1) Known NP constituents.
 The first section of the gap analysis consisted of profiling constituents within NPs and determining whether these constituents had been evaluated for NPDI liability.
-Constituents containing functional groups with known potential to trigger time-dependent inhibition of the cytochrome P450 isoforms were flagged, especially if these constituents had shown NPDI potential (Table 3).
-Substructures associated prominently with time-dependent inhibition, including alkylamines and methylene dioxyphenyls, the metabolism of which can lead to "quasi irreversible" metabolite-intermediate complexes that are known to feature in DDIs (Grimm et al., 2009; Orr et al., 2012), were reported in constituents of many NPs, including those in goldenseal and Schisandra spp.
-Catechols, olefins, acetylenes,

-- and $\alpha,\beta$ -unsaturated Michael acceptors, which may give rise to reactive intermediates that could impact CYP function (Kalgutkar et al., 2005) also were identified. - 2.
-Potential enzyme and/or transporter target(s) and essential experimental systems.
-The second section of the gap analysis consisted of an evaluation of the strength of NPDI evidence for each constituent identified in the first section.
-Detailed categories of essential experimental systems, including panels of key drug metabolizing enzymes, transporters, and nuclear receptors, were defined by the Pharmacology Core (Supplemental Table 1, section 2.1).
+Constituents containing functional groups with known potential to trigger time-dependent inhibition of the cytochromes P450 (CYPs) were flagged, especially if these constituents had shown NPDI potential (Table 3).
+Sub-structures associated prominently with time-dependent inhibition, including alkylamines and methylenedioxyphenyls, the metabolism of which can lead to "quasi-irreversible" metabolite-intermediate complexes that are known to feature in DDIs (Grimm et al., 2009; Orr et al., 2012), were reported in constituents of many NPs, including those in goldenseal and Schisandra spp. catechols, olefins, acetylenes, and α,β -unsaturated Michael acceptors, which may give rise to reactive intermediates that could impact CYP function (Kalgutkar et al., 2005), also were identified. - 2) Potential enzyme and/or transporter target(s) and essential experimental systems.
+The second section of the gap analysis consisted of an evaluation of the strength of NPDI evidence for each constituent identified in section 1.
+Detailed categories of essential experimental systems, including panels of key drug metabolizing enzymes, transporters, and nuclear receptors, were defined by the Pharmacology Core (section 2.1).
 Next, experimental data for any potential targets within these categories were compiled (section 2.2).
-These data included details of experimental systems, NP source, probe substrate(s) used to test the NPDI, the form of the NP (e.g., extracts and/or as isolated constituents), enzyme/transporter/ receptor target(s), induction or inhibition parameter (e.g., $K_i$ , $IC{50}$ , $E{max}$ ), and the data source.
-As the function, expression, and tissue distribution of key drug metabolizing enzymes and transporters exhibit known interspecies differences (Baillie and Rettie, 2011), only data from human-derived systems were included in this analysis.
-Missing elements were summarized as key gaps in the executive summary. - 3.
-Human pharmacokinetic NPDI studies.
+These data included details of experimental systems, NP source, probe substrate(s) used to test the NPDI, the form of the NP (e.g., extracts and/or as isolated constituents), enzyme/transporter/receptor target(s), induction or inhibition parameter (e.g., K_i, IC50, E{max}), and the data source.
+As the function, expression, and tissue distribution of key drug metabolizing enzymes and transporters exhibit known inter-species differences (Baillie and Rettie, 2011), only data from human-derived systems were included in this analysis.
+Missing elements were summarized as key gaps in the executive summary.

+- 3) Human pharmacokinetic NPDI studies.
 The third section of the gap analysis consisted of the following data extracted from any report of an in vivo pharmacokinetic study for each constituent of the NP: formulation and route of NP administration, object drug(s), description of the study participants, pharmacokinetic outcome(s), and reference(s).
-These data were evaluated for gaps, such as unstudied major constituents, unknown pharmacokinetic end points, and unstudied interaction targets. - Bioanalytical methods.
-The fourth section of the gap analysis consisted of reports of liquid chromatography with tandem mass spectrometry (LC-MS/MS)-based bioanalytical method(s) for
+These data were evaluated for gaps, such as unstudied major constituents, unknown pharmacokinetic endpoints, and unstudied interaction targets. - 4) Bioanalytical methods.
+The fourth section of the gap analysis consisted of reports of LC/MS/MS-based bioanalytical method(s) for quantifying NP constituents in human biological matrices, including microsomes, hepatocytes, plasma, and urine.
+If a large number of LC/MS/MS methods were available for a given NP (e.g., forensic methods for analysis of cannabinoids), the most recent reports (typically within the last five years) were recorded.
+Data elements collected from each report included the NP constituent(s), the biological matrix analyzed, any other pertinent data such as lower limits of detection, and the reference(s).
+If methods for some constituents were not found, this gap was noted in the executive summary. - 5) Executive summary.
+Members of the Pharmacology Core compiled the gap analysis for each NP into an executive summary.